 The TOZO T10 are Bluetooth-only headphones that cannot be used wired.

 The TOZO T10 are alright headphones for phone calls.
 Their microphone's recording quality is slightly better than many other Bluetooth in-ears, but your voice will still sound fairly thin.
-Their noise handling is also inadequate, so you'll be difficult to hear, even in only moderately noisy environments.
+Their noise handling is also passable, so your voice can be drowned out by noise in moderately loud environments like a busy street.

 The TOZO T10 are fairly straightforward looking small truly wireless earbuds.
 Their physical buttons have a flat surface and they don't stick out too far from the ear.
 They're covered in matte plastic, with a small ring of glossy black, and overall don't appear too cheap.
 While we purchased the black model, they're also available in white, gray, blue, or khaki.